 WEDDING DRESS SHOPPING TIMELINE

 This wedding dress shopping timeline will give you a much clearer answer to the question, “When should I go wedding dress shopping?”
-12 months before:

 - Set wedding gown budget